 Instructions

-- fill a small sauce pan with 1 Inch of water a set on medium heat
+- fill a small saucepan with 1 Inch of water and set it on medium heat

 - whisk until melted